brianab49/master_thesis/README.md

 # master_thesis
-This GitHub repository contains the codese produces during my masters thesis to study the adoption of AI and robotics in healthcare institutions in Strasbourg
+This GitHub repository contains the codes produced during my masters thesis to study the adoption of AI and robotics in healthcare institutions in Strasbourg